raspberrypilearning/ultrasonic-theremin/en/step_4.md

 Now that you can tell how far away your hand is from the distance sensor, it is time to add a buzzer.

 --- task ---
 Connect your buzzer directly to the Raspberry Pi, using two female-to-female jumper leads.
-Here it is shown connected to `GPIO 21` and a `GND` pin
+Here it is shown connected to `GPIO 21` and a `GND` pin:

 ![circuit with buzzer connected to GPIO 21](images/circuit_2.png)
 --- /task ---